 - WD Black SN750 (2TB) – £337.99 from Amazon UK (down from £464.99)

-Either way, these are still decent prices for the WD Black SN750, especially when you compare them to its main rival (and our current best gaming SSD winner), the Samsung 970 Evo Plus.
+Either way, these are still decent prices for the WD Black SN750, especially when you compare them to its main rival (and our current best SSD for gaming winner), the Samsung 970 Evo Plus.
 The Samsung will set you back £102 at time of writing for the 500GB model, for example, as well as £195 for the 1TB, and £378 for the 2TB version, which is quite a bit more than the WD.
 Indeed, while the Samsung 970 Evo Plus has a faster random read speed than the WD, it’s the WD that comes out on top for random write speeds.

 If it’s an external SSD you’re after, though, then Amazon UK also have some good deals on their WD My Passport SSD as well, which I’ve listed below: